slhck/ffmpeg-quality-metrics/README.md

 pip3 install ffmpeg-quality-metrics
 ```

-Or clone this repository, then run the tool with `python3 -m ffmpeg-quality-metrics`.
+Or clone this repository, then run the tool with `python3 -m ffmpeg_quality_metrics`.

 ## Usage